Exclusive: Russia's VTB agrees deal to sell Rosbank stake to SocGen - source

 Under the deal, VTB will sell the Rosbank stake to SocGen while the French bank will sell VTB shares it holds in Russian companies, loans to Russian companies and Russian real estate assets, the source said.
 The source did not disclose a monetary value for the deal.

-Analysts have said VTB's stake could be worth around $300 million (187 million pounds) and identified SocGen as the only likely buyer.
+Analysts have said VTB's stake could be worth around $300 million and identified SocGen as the only likely buyer.
 The price VTB paid for the asset in 2010 was not disclosed at the time.

 The deal is expected to close in the fourth quarter, the source said.